rstudio/bookdown.org/content/archive/internal/open-qcsmallbio.md

 pinned: false
 ---

 This is a minimal example of using the bookdown package to write a book.
-The output format for this example is bookdown::gitbook.
+The output format for this example is bookdown::gitbook. [...]
+This is a collaboratively written guide for courses at Queens College that focus on the biology of tiny things, which ...